- EMF stands for electric and magnetic fields.

 - The electromagnetic spectrum ranges from low-frequency EMR to high-frequency EMR.

-- The types of EMR include radio waves (the kind you listen to in your car), visible light, and X-rays.
+- The types of EMR include radio waves, visible light, and X-rays.

 What Types of EMR and EMFs are Harmful?